Function definitions

 Contained in the ill-conditioned - weakly-structured function group.

-F45: Sum of Different Powers/Gallagher 101 peaks
+F45: Sum of different powers/Gallagher 101 peaks

 Combination of the sum of different powers functions (f14 in the bbob suite) and the Gallagher function with 101 peaks (f21 in the bbob suite).